MrR0807/Notes/understanding-parquet-file.md

 #### Data to parquet file

 Building Parquet schema has many ways, building data into `ParquetWriter` understandable format is no different.
-No matter how the schema is defined, we need to prepare data for the `ParquetWriter`.
 How the data is built depends directly on type of writer, but at the same time not really.
 Let me show you want I mean.

 ##### Building data manually

 One of the easiest ways to build data which can be writter by `ParquetWriter` is by building it manually.
-For example, to build a Parquet record, I can use Java object from `org.apache.parquet.example`:
+For example, to build a Parquet record, I can use a Java object from `org.apache.parquet.example`:

 ```java
 MessageType schema = MessageTypeParser.parseMessageType("""